AaronFlanagan20/Married-PopulationAPI/ReadMe.md

 ### There is two methods to use this API.
 **Method 1**: Download and access source code.
-* First you can download the zip file or fork this repository to your own github and clone it
+* First you can download the zip file or fork this repository to your own github and clone it to your machine.
-* Next open your terminal/command prompt and change directory to where the repository is stored on your local machine
+* Next open your terminal/command prompt and change directory to where the repository is stored on your local machine.
-* You can now run the command *_node Server.js_* and run the server on our local machine
+* You can now run the command *_node Server.js_* and run the server on our local machine.
 * Finally you can what the population amount in a given year at the following URL with your lcoal machine browser:

   *127.0.0.1:8000/population/[gender]/[year]*